justinjiajia/bigdata_lab/more.md

  <img width="1011" alt="image" src="https://github.com/justinjiajia/bigdata_lab/assets/8945640/20b58a73-57ca-46b9-a4c1-9dcfe13f7369">

-5 containers are allocated to host the 4 executors and the application master.
+4 containers (4.97 GB mem and 1 vCore per container) are allocated to host the 4 executors, whereas 1 container (896 MB and 1 vCore) is allocated to host the application master.

 | Instance ID | Instance Type | Software Entities | No. of Containers |